htcondor/htcondor-ce/README.md

 Diagrams
 --------

-Below are diagrams to show the flow of a Job submitted to an HTCondor-CE to being executed in a different batch system. ***Diagram A*** showcases an setup where the HTCondor-CE is located on the same host as the destination batch system.
-While ***Diagram B*** showcases a setup with the HTCondor-CE submitting a job to a remote batch system.
+Below are diagrams to show the flow of a capacity allocation request in the form of a job submitted to an HTCondor-CE to being executed in a different batch system. ***Diagram A*** showcases a setup where the HTCondor-CE is located on the same host as the destination batch system.
+While ***Diagram B*** showcases a setup with the HTCondor-CE submitting a job to a remote batch system over SSH.

 > Note: In both setups the HTCondor-CE ***Schedd*** sends Master and Schedd Ads to the ***Central Collector***